-Over the next two months, we invite you to read the PDF of TINA, and let us know your thoughts and comments, ahead of the book being printed later this year.
-This ‘Reflexive Editorial’ is a way for us to share the process and ideas, and for you to let us know what you think.
-We hope to be able to include these comments in some way as part of the final book.
-Your feedback is invaluable to us, and we hope it helps you feel part of this important moment as we wait to hear the findings of the UK government’s Independent Review of Prevent.
+Over the course of two months, the digital edition of TINA was open for feedback, thoughts and comments, ahead of the book being printed later in the year.
+This reflexive editorial process was a way for us to share the process and ideas, and for you to let us know what you thoughts.
+This open, public process is invaluable as we wait to hear the findings of the UK government’s Independent Review of Prevent.

 Image: Navine G. Khan-Dossos, TINA, Digital Edition, April 2021.
 Published by The Showroom and Chateau International.
 Design: Mark Hurrell

-The Reflexive Editorial Process is now open until 31 May 2021
+The Reflexive Editorial Process was open from 1 April - 31 May 2021

 For further information contact [email protected]